 New Zealanders must check the criteria carefully to see if they are first eligible to apply.
 Note: Not all N.Z. citizens can apply for citizenship unless they are a permanent visa holder or an Eligible New Zealand Citizen.

-Our professional fee to prepare and lodge a standard citizenship by conferral (naturalisation) application starts from $2,750 (includes gst).
-Note: Disbursements are additional costs.
+Our fee to prepare and lodge a standard citizenship by conferral (naturalisation) application starts from $3,800 (includes GST, citizenship application fee and New Zealand/Australian police checks where appropriate).

 However, there are certain categories of New Zealanders who meet the eligibility criteria to apply for citizenship such as Eligible New Zealand citizens, sometimes known as, Protected Special Category Visa holders, Transitional Customers and those whom have been granted permanent visas beforehand, such as RRV, Partner sponsorship, child sponsorship or a skilled visa such as subclass 189, NZ Stream.